 These field mappings are important because watsonx.ai needs a consistent way to extract data and capture details about the documents, such as the original file name and page number, from various supported vector stores.

-.Document name Field that identifies the source file.
-You can choose a field that captures the file name, such as metadata.source
+Field that identifies the source file.
+You can choose a field that captures the file name, such as metadata.source, or the document title, such as metadata.title.

-.Text Field that contains the bulk of the page content, such as body
+Field that contains the bulk of the page content, such as body or text.

-.Page number Field that identifies the page number, such as metadata.page_number
+Field that identifies the page number, such as metadata.page_number.

-.Document url Field that contains the URL for the document, such as metadata.document_url
+Field that contains the URL for the document, such as metadata.document_url.

 Click Create.